daladim/access-log-monitor/README.md

 Do not forget to also fetch the submodules (`git submodule init; git submodule update`) so that you can build the required static dependancies.

 Run `make` to build to app. \
-Run `make test` to build the test suite.
+Run `make test` to build the test suite, which can be run with `build/tests`.

 # Developer documentation
 A Doxygen documentation is available.
 Run `make doc` to generate it.
 Open it via `doc/developer-documentation.html`

+# Notes
+This tool can look over-tested (if ever a concept of "too much testing" existed), since this began as an "exercise project" I made after following a course on software testing.